ridiculousfish/regress/README.md

 The `tester` binary can be used for some fun.

-You can see how things get compiled with the `dump-phases` crate feature:
+You can see how things get compiled with the `dump-all` cli flag:

-    > cargo run --features dump-phases --bin tester 'x{3,4}' 'i'
+    > cargo run 'x{3,4}' 'i' --dump-phases

 You can run a little benchmark too, for example:

-    > cargo run --release --bin tester 'abcd' 'i' --file ~/3200.txt
+    > cargo run --release -- 'abcd' 'i' --bench ~/3200.txt

 ## Want to contribute?